What to Do and See in Bormio: 13 Activities Not to Miss in and around the City

 If you are planning a vacation or weekend trip to this city, within this article you will find out what to see and do in and around Bormio.

-Bormio is a perfect destination at any time of the year with numerous activities and places to discover that will satisfy the needs of any type of traveler.
+Bormio è a perfect destination at any time of the year with numerous activities and places to discover to meet the needs of any type of traveler.
 Let's start now by finding out what are the best places not to miss in the city center.

 1. Kuerc

-The "Kuerc" is an ancient structure located in the heart of Bormio's historic center.
-The word "Kuerc" literally means "lid" in the local dialect and is one of the most well-known symbols of the town, along with the Bajona Tower that stands above it.
+The "Kuerc" è an'ancient structure located in the heart of Bormio's historic center.
+The word "Kuerc" literally means "lid" in the local dialect and is one of the town&s best-known symbols, along with the Bajona Tower that rises above it.

-This building dates back to the 14th century and was used as a place of assembly and administration of justice.
-Inside, you can find benches, and its columns were used to display decrees and sentences.
+This building dates back to the 14th century and è was used as a place of assembly and administration of justice.
+Inside, è you can find benches and its columns were used to display decrees and judgments.

-To the left of the Kuerc, you can still see the remains of the base of the pillory, where condemned prisoners were once chained.
-On the back, you can find aninscription that testifies to the county's ancient past and incites posterity to preserve the freedom won by predecessors.
+To the left of the Kuerc, you can still see the crests of the sedan stand, where condemned prisoners were once chained.
+On the back, you can find an'inscription that testifies to the county's ancient past and incites posterity to preserve the freedom won by its predecessors.

-The Kuerc is easily accessible, as it is located right in the historic center.
-Access is free and it is open to the public at any time without charge.
+The Kuerc è is easily accessible, as it is located right in the historic center.
+Access è free and è open to the public at any time without charge.

 2. Bormio Civic Museum